Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Adaptive Mesh Refinement Simulation Setup

-GRChombo is based on the public AMR code Chombo, which uses an AMR implementation based on the Berger-Rigoutsos mesh refinement algorithm \cite{Berger1991}.
+In this paper, we use GRChombo \cite{Clough2015}, an open-source finite difference AMR code that allows for refinement of the simulation grid `on-the-fly'.
+Originally designed for numerical relativity, we use GRChombo to evolve the global cosmic string field equations without gravity, whilst leaving the door open for future analysis in full general relativity.
+GRChombo uses an AMR implementation based on the Berger-Rigoutsos mesh refinement algorithm \cite{Berger1991}.
 First order partial differential equations (PDEs) are evolved using a fourth-order Runge-Kutta (RK4) method, implemented first on a coarse base grid.
-The user then imposes a `tagging criterion' that determines when to refine the mesh to higher precision.
+The user then imposes a `tagging criterion' that determines where to refine the mesh to higher precision.
 In our case of a complex scalar field, this is given by

 where $\Delta x$ is the grid spacing and $|\phi_{threshold}|$ is a custom threshold input by the user.
 If this criterion is met, the simulation will refine that area of the numerical grid.
-GRChombo outputs hdf5 files as it runs, so the output can be easily visualised using visualisation software such as VisIt or Paraview.
-An example of this is shown in Figure \ref{AMRstring}, highlighting the hierarchy of refinement grids representing the string.
+GRChombo outputs hdf5 files as it runs which can be easily visualised using software such as Paraview (or the output can be viewed directly using in-situ visualisation).
+An example of this is shown in Figure \ref{AMRstring}, highlighting the hierarchy of refinement levels concentrated around the string core.

-Chombo heavily exploits both MPI and OpenMP parallelism, using load-balancing to split the simulation box over multiple processors and multiple threads within each box.
+GRChombo heavily exploits both MPI and OpenMP parallelism, splitting the simulation box into smaller `AMR boxes' and using load-balancing to distribute these over multiple processors, as well as to execute multiple threads within each.
 This allows work to be spread evenly between processors, so that once coarser areas of the simulation have finished running, areas with higher refinement can be allocated to the idle processor.
 This means that less computational time is wasted and resources are used more efficiently.
 The most up-to-date profiling data for GRChombo is given here \cite{Kunesch2018}, along with further information about the code.

-GRChombo has already been used in a wide range of applications, from black hole-axion star collisions to Abelian-Higgs string loop collapse \cite{Clough2018, Helfer2019}.
-By applying GRChombo to global strings, we aim to address the controversy discussed in \S\ref{ScalesSep}, namely whether either of the approximations used for the string width give accurate results for string radiation.
+The code has already been used in a wide range of applications \cite{Clough2018, Helfer2019, Clough2017, Lim2017, Helfer2017, Figueras2016, Widdicombe2018, Figueras2017, Helfer2018, Clough2016, Alexandre2018, Joana2020, Bamber2020}, from black hole-axion star collisions to Abelian-Higgs string loop collapse.